 As deadly effective as the title would suggest, Agent Orange stood out in what was a banner year for thrash; to hold your own against the might of Annihilator’s Alice In Hell, Sepultura’s Beneath The Remains, Overkill’s The Years Of Decay and Kreator’s Extreme Aggression takes some doing….but Sodom proved more than worthy of the challenge.

-These Germanic, bullet-belt strewn boys made one hell of an entrance when their full-length debut detonated well over 30 years ago.
+These Germanic, bullet-belt strewn boys made one hell of an entrance when their full-length debut detonated over 35 years ago.

 Blackened thrash was the order of the day and Infernal Overkill came out charred, scorched and searing; the heat generated from this trio of tormentors manifesting itself as fervourous thrashers “The Ritual”, “Thrash Attack” and “Antichrist”.